What Is A Roof Rat: South Shore IPM

 - Lead to costly damage and health concerns

 Early detection is key to preventing a severe infestation.
-Some common signs of a roof rat problem include:
+Some common signs include:

 1. Droppings

-- Often found in pantries, attics, and along baseboards
+- Dark brown or black, often found in pantries, attics, or along baseboards

 2. Gnaw Marks